epage/epage.github.io/blog/dev/pr-style.md

 based on the complexity of the problem and the familiarity of your reviewer with that section of code.

-If a lot of refactors touch the same section of code, this means that a merge conflict on that section of code needs to be resolved multiple times.
+If a lot of the refactor commits touch the same section of code, then a merge conflict on that section of code needs to be resolved multiple times.
 However, resolving each conflict is much easier.
 With [C-ISOLATE](#c-isolate),
 the review can also go much faster, reducing the risk of conflicts.

-For refactors that only make sense in the context of a feature or fix, structuring all of this can be throwaway work if the PR is not accepted.
+For refactors that only make sense in the context of a feature or fix, carefully crafting small refactor commits can be throwaway work if the PR is not accepted.
 This is less likely to happen with [D-ISSUE](#d-issue).

 Examples: